-Overall, we estimate that very small percentage (0.3%) of the available CWTs from juvenile Chinook salmon from the Sacramento and San Joaquin rivers were deposited on the Brooks Island Caspian tern colony in 2008.
-Of the fish consumed by terns, there was over-whelming evidence that smolts released directly into San Pablo Bay from net pens were the most susceptible, with CWTs from Bay release group fish over 300 times more likely to be recovered on the tern colony than CWTs from In-river release group fish.
-The proximity of the net pen release locations to the Brooks Island tern colony (~25 km), the timing of releases (during daylight hours), the duration of releases (April to June), and the large numbers of hatchery-reared juvenile salmonids in each net pen release are all likely explanations for the much higher susceptibility of the Bay release group to tern predation.
-Previous studies have shown that Caspian terns tend to forage on the most available prey-types when raising young (Lyons et al. 2005).
-Furthermore, hatchery-reared juvenile Chinook salmon have been shown to be more vulnerable to Caspian tern predation as compared to their wild counterparts (Collis et al. 2001; Ryan et al. 2003).
-An examination of numbers of smolts released from net pens in San Pablo Bay indicates that Caspian terns consumed juvenile Chinook salmon in rough proportion to their relative availability across the migration period, suggesting a functional and/or numerical response (Solomon 1949; Holling 1959) to varying prey density.
+Overall, we estimate that a very small percentage (0.3%)of the available CWTs from juvenile Chinook salmon from the Sacramento and San Joaquin rivers were deposited on the Brooks Island Caspian tern colony in 2008.
+Of the fish consumed by terns, there was overwhelming evidence that smolts released directly into San Pablo Bay from net-pens were the most susceptible, CWTs from the bay release group being 313 times more likely to be recovered than CWTs from the in-river release group.
+The proximity of the net-pen release locations to the Brooks Island tern colony (about 25 km), the timing of releases (during daylight hours), the duration of releases (April to June), and the large numbers of hatchery-reared juvenile salmonids in each net-pen release are all likely explanations for the much higher susceptibility of the bay release group to tern predation.
+Previous studies have shown that Caspian terns tend to forage on the most available prey types when raising young (Lyons et al. 2005).
+Furthermore, hatchery-reared juvenile Chinook salmon have been shown to be more susceptible to Caspian tern predation than are their wild counterparts (Collis et al. 2001; Ryan et al. 2003).
+An examination of numbers of smolts released from net-pens in San Pablo Bay indicates that Caspian terns consumed juvenile Chinook salmon in rough proportion to their relative availability across the migration period, suggesting a functional and (or) numerical response (Solomon 1949; Holling 1959) to varying prey density.
+Finally, differences in fish survival from release to the foraging vicinity of terns on Brooks Island may have contributed to the vastly different predation impacts observed between the in-river and bay release groups.
+Perry et al. (2010) observed differences in survival between groups of hatchery-reared, late-fall Chinook salmon, with observed reachspecific losses amounting to 40-60% in groups of tagged fish.
+If similar losses of in-river fall Chinook salmon were experienced in 2008 before fish reached the foraging vicinity of terns on Brooks Island, the relative magnitude of difference between release groups (a 313-fold difference) represents a maximum.
+Nevertheless, these data indicate that Brooks Island terns are consuming far more bay-released fish than in-river fish.

-Of the various run-types of CWT Chinook salmon (spring, winter, fall, and late-fall), fall-run Chinook salmon were the most likely be consumed by Brooks Island Caspian terns; 98.0% of all recovered CWTs were from fall-run Chinook salmon, yet fall Chinook salmon comprised just 67.9% of all released fish (see Table 1).
+Compared with spring-run fish, fall-run Chinook salmon were more likely to be consumed by Brooks Island Caspian terns; 98.0% of all recovered CWTs were from fall-run Chinook salmon, yet fall Chinook salmon composed just 67.9% of all released fish (see Table 1).
 The large numbers of hatchery-reared fall Chinook salmon released into San Pablo Bay is one reason for this greater susceptibility.
-Even after accounting for differences in release location (In-river, Delta, or Bay release groups), fall Chinook salmon were still consumed at a higher proportion than spring Chinook salmon.
-For example, for Bay release group Chinook salmon, CWTs from fall Chinook were 13 times more likely to be recovered on the tern colony than those of spring Chinook salmon.
-The timing of release and out-migration for fall Chinook smolts is likely one reason for this higher susceptibility, as fall Chinook were available to terns for at least a three-month period (April to June), while Bay released spring Chinook smolts were available for just the month of April (see Table 1).
-Also, the energy demands of the Caspian tern colony on Brooks Island likely reached its peak in early June, when adults were feeding rapidly growing chicks and colony attendance of adult terns was still at a high level.
+Even after accounting for differences in release location (in-river, delta, or bay release groups), fall Chinook salmon were still consumed at a higher proportion than spring Chinook salmon.
+For example, for the bay release group, the odds of recovering a CWT on the tern colony in 2008 were 13 times greater than for the bay release group of spring Chinook.
+The timing of release and out-migration for fall Chinook salmon smolts is probably one reason for this higher susceptibility because fall Chinook salmon were available to terns for at least a 3-month period (April to June), while bay-released spring Chinook salmon smolts were available for just the month of April (see Table 1).
+Also, the energy demands of the Caspian tern colony on Brooks Island probably reached its peak in early June, when adults were feeding rapidly growing chicks and colony attendance by adult terns was still at a high level.